-I'm the breeder behind Heartland Australian Terriers located in Norman, OK.
+I'm Chris C., the breeder behind Heartland Australian Terriers located in Norman, OK.
 I breed/show top quality Australian Terriers for show homes and companion homes because I'm am concerned about the "at-risk" status of the breed.
 My dogs live in my home and are valued members of my family.

-What makes Chris’s program special
+What makes your program special?

 If my program is special, it shouldn't be.
 I breed for health and temperament first.
 I keep the puppies and work with them until an appropriate age that I am confident they are properly socialized.
 The result of this is confident puppies that are unlikely to develop unwanted fear behaviors and will become valued family members.
 I wish all breeders did this.